 Dragon/Monster/Serpent/Devil Images and Addiction Recovery

 For more than two centuries, autobiographical accounts of addiction and recovery have portrayed the enormous struggle for self-preservation within both experiences.
-This struggle is sometimes characterized as an internal battle between twin sides of the self—a Dr. Jekyll / My Hype duality in which the addicted self is pitted against the “true/sober” self.
+This struggle is sometimes characterized as an internal battle between twin sides of the self—a Dr. Jekyll / Mr. Hyde duality in which the addicted self is pitted against the “true/sober” self.
 At other times, this struggle is portrayed as a battle between oneself and an external power—the latter often depicted in frightening images of dragons, monsters, serpents, or the devil.
 A common theme within the addiction narratives and images is the sense of being devoured or possessed by something beyond one’s control, and recovery narratives are filled with struggles for power and control or escape from such struggles.